 2. The modeling organization shall perform and document integrity, consistency, and correctness checks on all databases and data files accessed by the components.

-Purpose: This standard requires tests to be run by varying component inputs to ensure correct output.
-Invariants are one method of achieving verification, where one brackets a block of code to ensure that data values do not stray from their required ranges.
-Other methods of verification include hand-calculations or parallel coding efforts (using a different language or tool, but with the same requirements).
+Purpose:

+To ensure a correct mapping from executing the implementation (CI-4, Hurricane Model Implementation) to previously-specified requirements (CI-2, Hurricane Model Requirements), and design (CI-3, Hurricane Model Architecture and Component Design).
+Verification requires tests to be run by varying component inputs to ensure correct output.

 Relevant Form: G-6, Computer/Information Standards Expert Certification